wandb/docs/docs/guides/artifacts/artifacts-faqs.md

 ## Artifact References FAQs

-### How can I fetch these V**ersion IDs** and **ETags** via W&B?
+### How can I fetch these Version IDs and ETags in W&B?

 If you've logged an artifact reference with W&B and if the versioning is enabled on your buckets then the version IDs can be seen in the S3 UI.
-To fetch these version IDs and ETags via W&B, you can use our [public API](../../ref/python/public-api/artifact.md) and then get the corresponding manifest entries.
+To fetch these version IDs and ETags in W&B, you can use our [public API](../../ref/python/public-api/artifact.md) and then get the corresponding manifest entries.
 For example:

 ```python
 artifact = run.use_artifact('my_table:latest')